 Allow the soil to dry out slightly between watering.

 During the summer, water the plant regularly and use a diluted liquid fertilizer to encourage healthier growth.
+Granular slow-release pellets of fertilizer are also an option.

 Soil and Transplanting